Skip to product information

 • Good condition of conservation.

-Despite the loss of the throne and the murder of his father when he was only six years old, the Duke had a comfortable life, living in the family's various Austrian and Italian properties.
-In 1883, he even inherited the Château de Chambord from his uncle Henri, the most renowned and visited in France after the Château de Versailles.
+Despite losing his throne and having his father murdered when he was only six years old, the Duke lived a comfortable life, residing in the family's various Austrian and Italian properties.
+He even inherited Chambord Castle in 1883 from his uncle Henry, the most renowned and visited castle in France after the Palace of Versailles.

 View full details